Payne-in-Bahrain/u2_homework_express_intro_lab/README.md

 });
 ```

-Good!
-Next step is to configure our app to use ejs as the view engine.
+You'll notice there's an error when we navigate to localhost:3000.
+That's okay!
+It's a very descriptive error that says that no default view engine was specified.
+Let's configure our app to use ejs as the view engine.
 We also need to tell our app where to look to render ejs templates, or views, as they are also called.
 Add the following to your server.js beneath where we create the instance of our express app:

 ```
 const app = express();